jaeksoft/opensearchserver-php-client/README.md

 Each API request is wrapped in a particular class.
 Requests must be instanciated, configured and then passed to `$oss_api->submit()` that will return an `OpenSearchServer\Response` object.

-**Create an index:**
+**Create an index**

-This code creates an index based on our "WEB_CRAWLER" template, which will automatically create an index'schema allowing to easily crawl a website.
+This code creates an index based on our "WEB_CRAWLER" template, which will automatically create a schema allowing to easily crawl a website.

 ```php
 $request = new OpenSearchServer\Index\Create();
 $request->index('first_index')->template(OpenSearchServer\Request::TEMPLATE_WEB_CRAWLER);
 $response = $oss_api->submit($request);
 ```
-**Configure crawler:**
+**Configure crawler**

 Add some allowed patterns: